 According to reports in 'The Australian' newspaper and other media outlets, the 2,500-page report finds that 18,600 East Timorese civilians were murdered or disappeared during the Indonesian occupation and between 84,200 and 183,000 more died as a direct result of Indonesia's policies.
 Indonesian police or soldiers were to blame for 70% of the 18,600 murders and disappearances.

-The Indonesian security forces "consciously decided to use starvation of East Timorese civilians as a weapon of war."
+The report finds that the Indonesian security forces "consciously decided to use starvation of East Timorese civilians as a weapon of war".

 "The intentional imposition of conditions of life which could not sustain tens of thousands of East Timorese civilians amounted to extermination as a crime against humanity committed against the East Timorese population. ...